arve0/master/thesis_web.md

 that the attribute named `attr` should be of value `val1`.
 This XPath will find only the first child of the first parent, but if other childs with same path also had an attribute named `attr` with the value `val1`, the XPath would have found them also.
-E.g. `./parent/child` will find all children.
+E.g., `./parent/child` will find all children.
 [@Lst:pythonxml] show how one would read properties in the XML-file from [@lst:xml].